akashii99/Summarization-of-trending-topics-on-twitter/README.md

 NLP Techniques applied- Stemming, Lemmatization, Stop words removal, text document summarization, tf-idf weighing and similarity scores like cosine and Jaccard.

 ### For extracting tweets of a particular - Run tweetexport.py
-### For preprocessing of tweets and implementation of LDA  - lda_poetryday.ipynb
+### For preprocessing of tweets and implementation of LDA  - lda_mission.ipynb